Krillle/signalk-to-venus/README.md

 - **Virtual devices missing after startup**
 There is a remaining race condition that has not yet been fully identified.
 Although the plugin waits 15 seconds to allow the Signal K data tree to populate and Venus OS to initialize, not all virtual devices are always recognized by Venus OS on startup.
 A manual toggle (disabling and re-enabling the plugin) resolves the issue and all devices appear as expected.

-- **Battery Monitor shows Time To Go (TTG) while charging**
-  Even though the plugin translates `electrical.batteries.0.capacity.timeRemaining == null` to `/TimeToGo = -1` when charging, Venus OS still displays a TTG value in the Battery Monitor.
-  If you know how to correctly clear this value via D-Bus, your PR is very welcome!

 - **Switches in Venus OS beta**
 Switches are not tested yet (and probably not working), as Venus OS does not yet support switches